-&lt;sup>13 Mortgage Bankers Association, National Delinquency Survey, Q2 2022 (August 11, 2022) at 4. &lt;sup>14Mortgage Bankers Association, National Delinquency Survey Briefing Materials, Q4 2021(February 10, 2022) at 16-22. &lt;sup>15 Mortgage Bankers Association, National Delinquency Survey, Q4 2021(February 10, 2022) at 4.
+11Mortgage Bankers Association, National Delinquency Survey Briefing Materials, Q3 2022(November 10, 2022) at 16-22.
+12 Mortgage Bankers Association, National Delinquency Survey, Q3 2022 (November 10, 2022) at 4.
 Hon.
 Jan R. Jurden Hon.
 David P. Sokola Hon.
-Peter C. Schwartzkopf October 18, 2022 Page 8 of 9 is ready and able to address this need.
-As it has in the past, as the number of foreclosure filings increases, the Mediation Program will help avoid foreclosure for homeowners who work with a HUD-approved housing counselor and actively participate in their mediation conferences.
-The Department of Justice's Office of Foreclosure Prevention and Financial Education (the "OFP") has been an important complement to the Mediation Program through its community outreach and education seminars, servicer events, and the day-to-day assistance provided to homeowners via the foreclosure hotline.
-OFP has continued to reach out to homeowners and provide resources and information to assist them in navigating the foreclosure process and avoiding unnecessary sheriff's sales.
+Peter C. Schwartzkopf February 21, 2023 Page 8 of 8 information to assist them in navigating the foreclosure process and avoiding unnecessary sheriff's sales.
 The OFP continues to monitor the media for forbearances, loan modifications and other alternatives to foreclosure that are being made available to Delawareans to ensure that the department is ready to handle any questions or complaints that may arise.
 The OFP's work has served many Delaware homeowners who face this difficult life event and, in many cases, helped to prevent the filing of foreclosure actions against these homeowners.
-The Department of Justice is meeting the increase in foreclosure filings that began in the Winter of 2022 and continues this fall.
+The Department of Justice is meeting the increase in foreclosure filings that began in the Winter of 2022 and has continued into 2023.
 The COVID-19 crisis and ensuing economic consequences has affected many Delaware homeowners.
 The Mediation Program and OFP are ready to assist all affected homeowners.
-Having drafted the bill creating Delaware's Mediation Program early last decade, it is heartbreaking to now see our State on the brink of a new foreclosure crisis.
+Having drafted the bill creating Delaware's Mediation Program early last decade, it is heartbreaking to continue to see how many Delaware homeowners are facing foreclosure.
 But I am comforted by the fact that the Mediation Program is up to the task of preventing unnecessary foreclosures.
 DOJ stands ready and able willing to help ensure borrowers have the opportunity to have a meaningful conversation with their lender/servicer before the judicial foreclosure proceeds.
 Increasing participation and success rates of the Mediation Program will save many more Delaware homeowners from unnecessary foreclosures, increase the stability of our neighborhoods, and improve the housing market in Delaware.
-Respectfully, Owen P. Lefkon, Director Fraud and Consumer Protection Division Delaware Department of Justice Hon.
-Jan R. Jurden Hon.
-David P. Sokola Hon.
-Peter C. Schwartzkopf October 18, 2022 Page 9 of 9 cc: Hon.
-John C. Carney, Jr. Hon.
-Thomas R. Carper Hon.
-Christopher A. Coons Hon.
+Respectfully, Owen P. Lefkon, Director Fraud and Consumer Protection Division Delaware Department of Justice cc: Hon.
+John C. Carney, Jr.

+Hon.
+Thomas R. Carper

+Hon.
+Christopher A. Coons

+Hon.
 Lisa Blunt Rochester Sec.
 Eugene R. Young, Jr.